Music, copyright and teaching

-The University has several copyright licences that allow music to be used for educational purposes.
+The University has several copyright licenses that allow music and films to be used for educational purposes.
 We can:

-- Perform live or recorded music in class and include it in lecture capture recordings.
+- Perform live or recorded music in class and include it in a live stream or lecture capture recordings

-We can also use and provide copies of other types of copyright material such as films, images and text, e.g. book chapters or journal articles.
+- Provide copies of other types of copyright material such as images and text, e.g. book chapters or journal articles.
 Some limits and conditions apply.

-The Library also subscribes to several databases for sheet music, recorded music, film and images.
+The Library also subscribes to a number of databases for sheet music, recorded music, film and images.
 There are several Library guides to help you locate music, audio-visual and other library collections.

 Performing music and other material in class